pkdone/openshift-mongodb-demo/README.md

 ### 2.2 Factors To Be Potentially Addressed In The Future By This Project

-* Securing MongoDB by default for new deployments _(Pending resolving [Minishift issue](https://github.com/minishift/minishift/issues/1343) and then re-enabling 'auth' to apply to all types of OpenShift environments)_
 * Disabling Transparent Huge Pages to improve performance
 * Leveraging XFS filesystem for data file storage to improve performance